The TURBO STATIONAIR PRIVATE AIRCRAFT, Charter Aircraft! Charter Flight, Plane Service, at Any Time, in Any Place. Please CONTACT US at Anytime!

 You have the option of showing the EVS feed on the MFD in large format, which is handy during approach.
 Once on the ground, the view can be reduced and displayed beside the airport map to support ground navigation.
 There is virtually no weight added to the Turbo Stationair with integration of the EVS, and its value in situation awareness is immeasurable.

 Graphics modeling technology recreates a 3D virtual rendering of the surrounding landscape on both of the PFDs.
+The Turbo Stationair can be chartered for $600 an hour and up.

 The resulting picture depicts a dimensional graphic of ground and water, airports, obstacles and air traffic all shown relative to the aircraft.